 On this page we have answered some of the questions you may have as a landlord or a tenant.
 The full guidance from the government can be found on GOV.UK - COVID-19 and renting: guidance for landlords, tenants and local authorities

-Can I still contact my landlord about repairs needed in my home?
+Can my landlord carry out repairs needed in my home?

 Landlords, their representatives and tradespeople are expected to follow advice on staying alert and staying safe (social distancing) and guidance for professionals working in people’s homes.